pramit-d/oah-bes-vm/README.md

     oah install -s oah-bes-vm

+## How to use oah-bes-vm?
+1. The user can use **BeSman** to set up RT/BT environment for a specific open-source security project. ([BeSman user guide](https://be-secure.github.io/Be-Secure/bes-besman-details/))

 # FAQ

 1. **What is oah-shell?**

-    Ans: oah-shell is an open-source utility to setup oah-bes-vm.
+    Ans: oah-shell is an open-source utility to set up oah-bes-vm.

 2. **What is the default username & password for oah-bes-vm?**